 Tomatoes, ground beef, spinach and lettuce.
-Over the past few years, all of these foods have been associated with some type of illness — and unfortunately, you don’t know they’re not safe to eat until the nausea, cramping and other symptoms have started.
+Over the past several years, these foods have been associated with some type of illness — and unfortunately, you don’t learn they are contaminated until the nausea, cramping and other symptoms have started.

 In some cases, food can be contaminated during production; for example, beef and chicken may become tainted by bacteria from the animals’ intestines during processing.
 Fruits and vegetables can be infected if they are washed or irrigated with contaminated water.
 Bacteria can be spread to food by infected people who handle it, and contaminated cutting boards and utensils can also spread germs.

 Cooking usually kills harmful bacteria, but even cooked foods can be infected if it comes into contact with contaminated raw foods.

 There are more than 200 different foodborne diseases.
 Most are caused by a variety of bacteria, viruses, and parasites; three of the most common are those caused by the bacteria Campylobacter, Salmonella, and E. coli O157:

 Campylobacter is found on most raw poultry meat.
 Cooking kills the bacteria, but eating undercooked poultry or other food that has been in contact with contaminated juices from raw poultry can lead to infection.
 Campylobacter is a leading cause of diarrhea, and also causes fever and abdominal cramps.

 Salmonella is another type of bacteria commonly found in the intestines of birds, reptiles and mammals, and can spread to people through a variety of foods if the food comes into contact with contaminated feces.
 Salmonella infection usually causes fever, diarrhea and abdominal cramps.
 In persons with poor health or weakened immune systems, it can invade the bloodstream and cause life-threatening infections.